benxgh1996/Goofy-Grandad/README.md

 ### NEW FEATURES
 - Made the questions on the FAQ page clickable by themselves to expand the answers.
-- Created a separate page for contacting Joe about real estate opportunities (not essential to this project but requested by Joe).
+- Created a separate page for contacting Joe about real estate opportunities that is accessible on www.goofygrandad.com/real-estate
+(not essential to this project but requested by Joe).

 ### BUG FIXES
 - Fixed Youtube icon only appearing in footer for one second after loading page.
-- Fixed the booking button on the events page giving no response on click in certain browsers.
+- Fixed the booking button on the events page unresponsive in certain browsers.
-- Darkened the yellow color of “happiness” on the home page so that it does not appear washed out for some types of monitors.
+- Modified the yellow color of “happiness” on the home page so that it does not appear washed out for certain types of monitors.
-- Contact page no longer displays white flash on being redirected to from the events page and the reviews page.
+- Fixed contact page displaying white flash on being redirected to from the events page and the reviews page.